But be warned…

 And when it comes…

-One thing that you should know is that whenever you decide to cross breed two totally different dog breeds, the resulting litter can take on many shapes and sizes.
-This is why, rather than talk about what a Lhasapoo is going to look like, let’s just take a moment and discuss what they could possibly look like.
+MMixing Lhasa Apso with a Miniature Poodle is an excellent idea because both breeds tend to suffer from many recessive genetic disorders, which, by crossbreeding, tends to decrease their risk of appearing.
+And when crossbred, they create SUPER CUTE puppies, to boot!
+You should know that when you cross-breed two dog breeds, the resulting litter can take on many shapes and sizes.
+This is why, rather than talk about what a Lhasapoo will look like, let’s take a moment and discuss what they could look like.

 Their coat color…